risingwavelabs/risingwave-docs/cloud/billing-overview.md

 RisingWave Cloud offers two types of project plans to cater to your specific needs:

-- **Free** (Developer plan)
+- **Free** (Trial plan)

-    The Developer plan is offered for free.
+    The Trial plan is offered for free.
 This plan equips you with all the essential resources needed to test and experience the features offered by RisingWave.

-- **Pay-as-you-go** (Pro plan)
+- **Pay-as-you-go** (Standard plan)

     You only pay for your actual usage of computational resources and storage.
 To help you keep track of your expenditures, RisingWave Cloud employs the RisingWave Unit (RWU), a virtual unit of resources, and the hours of usage to calculate your charges.